Tax-Efficient Fund Placement and Asset Location Optimization

 You can optimize your asset location if you don’t lose the big picture—risk.
 If you can tolerate the risk of having all equities in your taxable accounts—and don’t need the liquidity—you will pay less in taxes.
 If you can tolerate the risk in your Roth accounts, you will be rewarded with higher expected growth over the decades.
 And, if you leverage debt, you can have greater returns due to more risk.

-With asset location optimization—tax-efficient fund placement—you need to pay attention to the asset class’s future expected returns and tax efficiency.
+With asset location optimization—tax-efficient fund placement—you need to consider the asset class’s future expected returns and tax efficiency.

 Sounds like a lot?
 It is!
 Retirement income planning—tax-optimized retirement income planning—is a lot to think about.